archit-react/archit-react/README.md

 If you're looking for a developer who:

-- Treats UI like a product, not just code
+- Deliver end-to-end features from UI to database
-- Brings modern patterns (hooks, context, atomic components, testing)
+- Build scalable APIs and clean front-ends with equal depth
-- Can ship fast, learn faster, and improve DX/UX collaboratively
+- Thrive in fast-paced, collaborative teams
-- Delivers clean GitHub repos, live demos, and testable UIs
+- Ship production-ready projects with modern stacks

 I’d love to connect.
-I’m actively exploring front-end opportunities with teams that value code quality, curiosity, and ownership.
+Actively open to full-stack opportunities where innovation meets scale.

 ---